bjpop/varlap/README.md

 * Counts of DNA bases at locus of variant.
 * Number of INDELs in overlapping reads.
 * Number of clipped bases in overlapping reads.
+* Number of overlapping reads on forward and reverse strands.

+These features are computed for all reads overlapping the variant locus, and for those reads that contain only the reference and alt alleles.

+# Assumptions

+Snvly assumes that the variants in the input VCF are somatic SNVs only.
+It does not check any genotyping information in the file, or do any variant filtering.
+Only variants with one alternative allele are supported.

 In the examples below, `$` indicates the command line prompt.